-Also known as Curcuma longa, turmeric is part of the ginger family.
-It is related to other spices such as cardamom and galangal.
-The aboveground part of the turmeric plant consists of tall, narrow stems, each topped by a distinctive white or pink flower.
-But if you're curious about turmeric as a health supplement, you're probably more interested in its root.
+The above ground part of the turmeric plant consists of tall, narrow stems, each topped by a distinctive white or pink flower.
+But if you're fascinated by turmeric as a health nut, not a herbologist, you're probably more interested in its root.

-Turmeric’s health benefits are derived from a group of molecules called curcuminoids.
+Turmeric’s health benefits boil down to a group of molecules called curcuminoids.
 Curcumin is the most well-known compound in this group.
-Researchers have yet to figure out exactly how curcuminoids work at the molecular level to create such a wide range of positive health effects.
-The prevailing theory is that curcuminoids restore signaling between cells, which can improve the overall function of the body.
+Researchers have yet to figure out exactly how curcuminoids work at the molecular level to assist such a wide range of positive health effects.
+The going theory is that curcuminoids aid signaling between cells, which can improve the overall function of the body.

-If you’ve done a lot of research on turmeric, you might have heard that it is best used along with black pepper.
+If you’ve already done your research on turmeric, you might have heard that it is best used along with black pepper.
 This is because black pepper contains piperine, a compound that prevents curcuminoids from getting broken down in the liver.
-In a 1998 study, this increased the amount of curcumin in the bloodstream by 2,000%!
+In a 1998 study, this increased the amount of curcumin in the bloodstream by 2,000%.

-While turmeric has become increasingly mainstream in recent years, the first research article on the health effects of turmeric to be published in a Western medical journal appeared in a 1937 issue of Lancet.
+While turmeric has become mainstream only recently in the west, the first research article on the health effects of turmeric to be published in a Western medical journal appeared in a 1937 issue of Lancet.

-Since then, researchers have carried out thousands of studies on the health benefits of turmeric.
-The results of these studies show that not only is turmeric safe and nontoxic, but it also has the potential to combat a wide range of common diseases.
+Since the 30s, researchers have carried out thousands of studies on the health benefits of turmeric.
+The results of these studies show that not only is turmeric safe and nontoxic, but it also offers many health benefits.

-Curcumin improves the health of many organs that may succumb to infection, whether it is the skin, the respiratory tract, or the stomach.
+Curcumin improves the health of many organs that may , whether it is the skin, the respiratory tract, or the stomach.
 In fact, turmeric paste has been used to keep wounds clean for millennia.